Genesiss Hospital Our Treatment Arrow icon pointing right

 • Stone fragments pass gradually through urine

-• Mild burning during urination may occur temporarily
+• Mild burning during urination may be experienced temporarily

 • Increased fluid intake is advised